 Facilitated conversation across the membership on best practices for handling materials in the wake of COVID-19.

-Introduced ourselves to theExecutive Director, early 2021.
+Introduced ourselves to the new MALA Executive Director, early 2021.

 Ordered a new shipment of green, adhesive labels as multiple libraries adopted them, spring 2021.

 KCKCC went “live” on KC-TOWERS and across MOBIUS, April 2021.